Kim Myeong-jin

-Kim Myeong-jin (born December 20, 2002) is a South Korean footballer who plays as a midfielder for WK League club Incheon Hyundai Steel Red Angels.
+Kim Myeong-jin (born December 20, 2002) is a South Korean footballer who plays as a midfielder for WK League club Incheon Hyundai Steel Red Angels and the South Korea women's national team.

 Youth career

 She began playing football while attending elementary school and gained attention for her natural ability and technical skills, being named as the most outstanding player in the elementary school category at the 2014 Unification National Women's Football Tournament.
 She was also the top goalscorer in the elementary school division at the 2014 Fall Korean Women's Football Championship, scoring eleven goals to help her team reach third place in the tournament.
 As a middle school student at Haseulla Middle School in Gangneung, she received a scholarship of 1 million won from the Korea Southeast Power Company to support her footballing career.
 She attended Hwacheon Information Industrial High School, scoring the first goal in the final of the 18th National Women's Football Tournament, which saw her team defeat Ulsan Technical College to lift the trophy in the high school division.
 She went on to play as a forward for Korea University and was named as the most outstanding university-level player nationwide at the 2024 KPFA WK League Awards.